Romet Jürgenson

-Romet Jürgenson (born 22 December 1999) is an Estonian rally driver.
+Romet Jürgenson (born 22 December 1999) is an Estonian rally driver who currently competes in the World Rally Championship for M-Sport Ford WRT.
 He won the 2024 Junior World Rally Championship.
 Romet is also 2023 European Rally Trophy Junior champion.

 Career

 2022

 Romet won the WRC 9 video game Europe competition.
 Thanks to that he got a chance to compete in FIA Rally Star program final in Germany, Estering rallycross circuit, where he was selected as the winner.
 The prize was six rallys with Ford Fiesta Rally3.

 2023

 In 2023 Jürgenson started the FIA Rally Star season with five other competitors.
 He made his WRC debut at the 2023 Croatia Rally with Ford Fiesta Rally4.
 Showing great speed and pace, Romet was selected one of four FIA Rally Star drivers to compete full season in 2024 JWRC.

 2024

 Romet Jürgenson started 2024 JWRC season in Rally Sweden.
 He finished in second place behind Mille Johansson.
 In Croatia he won the rally by two minutes over second place and gaining nine stage wins.
 Next rounds in Sardegna and Finland were a disappointment for Romet due to technical problem in Sardegna and a driving mistake in Finland.
 Romet still maintained the lead in the championship due to the points gained from the stage wins.
 The final round in Greece where Romet Jürgenson achieved second place, therefore becoming a 2024 JWRC champion.
-For winning the JWRC championship he gets to drive in six rallies in 2025 WRC2 with Ford Fiesta Rally2.
+For winning the JWRC championship he was rewarded a prize to drive in six rallies in 2025 WRC2 with Ford Fiesta Rally2.